there were two writers of „Lost“ who decided to create a TV-series about Fairytale characters that ended up in our world.

 Their development from loving daughter/father to those badass characters that are cunning, witty and “evil” is just brilliant.
 And the development is quite reasonable and well explored so far – we all know that there is even more to come and the majority of us are eagerly looking forward to that. 😀

 But what I like most about those characters is that they are the ones you can relate to the most.
 Well, at least I can.
 Especially with the “imp”: Pessimism accompanied by cowardice, more or less antisocial behaviour and a way with words?
 Sounds familiar to me. 😉

 Even though many characters have one or the other insecurity those two bring theirs to a different level.
 Yet, it still makes sense and that’s what’s fascinating about them.
 They have loved; they have lost something precious and secluded themselves behind their powers.
 Still they are willing to do anything to regain (a bit of) what they have lost.

 And they are both brilliantly portrayed by their actors Lana Parilla and Robert Carlyle respectively.

-They are bringing so much live into their roles, it’s incredible.
+They bring so much life into their roles, it’s incredible.
 If I didn’t knew it better, I’d say they are enchanting the audience with their performance.
 But who says I do (know it better)? 😉 Especially the interpretation of Rumpelstiltskin is most fascinating.
 The voice, the gestures, the combination of both.
 Carlyle created something unique there.
-Combined with the well written backstories and dialogs it makes one incredible character.
+Combined with the well written backstories and dialogues it makes for one incredible character.